manu-07-ela/LAPR2_ISEP/docs/SprintA/FURPS.md

 ### Implementation Constraints
 _Specifies or constraints the code or construction of a system such as: mandatory standards/patterns, implementation languages, database integrity, resource limits, operating system._

+>The application must be developed in Java language using the IntelliJ IDE or Netbeans.

+>The application graphical interface is to be developed in JavaFX 11

 - The system must be coded in java adopting the best practices of OO software analysis and design."During system development, the team must: (i) adopt best practices for identifying requirements and for OO software analysis and design","The application should use object serialization to ensure data persistence between two runs of the